 What is Windows Modules Installer Worker?

-Windows Modules Installer Worker also known as TiWorker.exe is a system component in Microsoft Windows which is responsible for installing new modules and updates.
-It prepares your Windows 10 computer for the installation and checks frequently for new updates.
-Also, this TiWorker.exe completes the various tasks that are needed after update to Windows.
+Windows Modules Installer Worker knew as TiWorker.exe is a system component in Microsoft Windows which is responsible for installing new modules and updates.
+It prepares your Windows 10 computer for installation and checks frequently for new updates.
+Also, this TiWorker.exe completes the various tasks that are needed after the update to Windows.

 Fix windows modules installer worker high CPU usage